-Many would agree that their pet is not just another animal.
-Our pets are like family.
-With household pets being regarded as such, it is hard to imagine doing something intentionally that would bring harm to them.
-You have to remember, dogs, cats, and other household pets should be regarded as infants in some ways.
-They do not understand that certain things will hurt them.
 This is true especially when it comes to consuming things like cigarette butts, which are laden with cancer-causing toxins and chemicals.
 Nowadays, pet owners also have to worry about vapes, especially vape juices and e-liquids that might potentially poison their four-legged companions.
 It is our job as pet owners to ensure their safety by creating a secure, and healthy environment.

 How does smoking affect pets?

-Pets can be affected by a smoking habit in many ways, including by:
+Pets can be affected by a smoking habit in many ways, these include:

 Second-Hand Smoke and Your Pet

-Second-hand smoke is just as dangerous as direct smoking.
-If you smoke indoors, everyone is subject to the same dangers and consequences you face yourself.
-This includes children and pets.
-They cannot fend for themselves, so it is imperative that you make the right choices.
+Second-hand smoke can be just as dangerous as direct smoking.
+If you smoke indoors, everyone is subject to the same dangers and consequences you face.
+This includes children and pets, so it is imperative that you make the right choices.
 Second-hand smoke can lead to lung damage, increased blood pressure, and heart disease.
 It is hard to know the exact dangers your pets face, but one thing you know for sure – they have lungs and a heart, too.

 The most common issue dogs living in a smoking household face is cancer.
 Breeds with longer muzzles are more prone to sinus cancer, while breeds with shorter muzzles are more prone to lung cancer.
-Dogs that live with smokers are also comparatively more obese, and obesity can welcome a variety of other disorders.
+Dogs that live with smokers are also more obese comparatively, and obesity can invite a variety of other disorders.
 Dogs seem to like the intense smell of vapor.
 It has an alluring quality to it, which is why curious canines even try to ingest the vapor, which can be hazardous.

-Cats can inhale secondhand smoke, but they can also lick up toxic substances accumulated on their fur from smoke when they groom themselves by licking their fur.
+Cats can inhale secondhand smoke, but they can also lick up toxic substances accumulated on their fur when they groom themselves.
 This licking can result in ingestion of carcinogens and can cause mouth cancer.
 Cats living with smokers are at a higher risk of developing malignant lymphoma as well as squamous cell carcinoma.
 Second-hand vapor can provoke an allergic reaction in humans, as well as cats.
 Propylene Glycol aka PG is a base in most e-liquids.
 It is considered safe for consumption, but people do have allergies to propylene glycol.

 Small animals such as rodents and birds are very sensitive to air pollution, including secondhand smoke.
 Secondhand smoke can cause pneumonia, lung cancer, and respiratory issues in birds.
 A study conducted on rabbits living with smokers confirmed that they were at a higher risk of developing heart issues than the rabbits living in a smoke-free area.